thorbenprimke/ZDFMediathekRoku/README.md

-# Roku channel for ZDF Mediathek #
+# Roku channel for ZDF Mediathek (Deprecated) #

+### Note: I'm no longer actively working on this.
+The app still works [for me] but I won't be adding any new feature.

 Why?
 ----